One day when I was in my early twenties, a roommate and I decided to cook some ribs.

 How to Use Liquid Smoke

 You may be surprised to learn just how many foods already contain it as a flavoring.
-Since it contains real smoke, many prepared foods like hot dogs, barbecue sauce, and even bacon only contain the liquid version and have never seen the inside of a smoker.
+Since it contains real smoke, many prepared foods like hot dogs, barbecue sauce, and even bacon only contain the liquid version and have never seen the inside a smoker.

-With that in mind, it’s easy to use your imagination when it comes to the types of dishes you can add it to:
+With that in mind, it’s easy-to-use your imagination when it comes to the types of dishes you can add it to:

 - Mac and cheese